wearvr/pico-vr-unity-sdk-instructions/docs/upgrading/upgrading-from-v2-3-0-to-v2-7-4.md

 If your app does not integrate the Pico's user or payment API, then you can skip this section.

+### Update AndroidManifest.xml

+After updating the Pico SDK the apps AndroidManifest.xml may be rebuilt.
+It is reccomended that the android permissions and the values 'pico_merchant_id', 'pico_app_id', 'pico_app_key' as well at [the other values that were changed when the Pico payment SDK was first integrated](/docs/pico-payment-sdk-user-management.md) be checked.

 ### Update user methods

 The JSON object passed to the `LoginCallback` callback method [has changed](/docs/pico-payment-sdk-user-management.md#logging-the-user-in) to have two attributes: `"isSuccess"` and `"msg"`.